Consumer Protection Public Policy Order

 C3PO (Consumer Protection Public Policy Order) SLP logo

 Consumer Protection Public Policy Order (C-3PO) is a student-led project at UC Berkeley School of Law designed to address consumer protection issues affecting everyday consumers, especially communities most vulnerable to predatory financial practices.
-Students can help fight for economic justice by conducting research and drafting reports, white papers, administrative comments, and other projects that tackle widespread inequalities and drive policy change.
+Students can fight for economic justice by researching and drafting reports, white papers, administrative comments, and other projects that tackle widespread inequalities and drive policy change.

 Do you have a credit card?
 How about student loans?
 Hope to buy a house one day?
 As a lawyer, do you want to be able to help clients fight eviction, foreclosure, predatory lenders, and deceptive advertising?
 The laws and policies that shape consumer law are critical to our everyday lives and to the promotion of economic justice.
 The economic devastation caused by the COVID-19 pandemic has made it even more apparent that such policies can spell the difference between financial security and financial ruin – especially for low-income communities and communities of color.
 Between predatory payday lenders, fraudsters selling fake coronavirus “cures,” and aggressive debt collectors (to name just a few), there are many opportunities for students to work to protect those who most need your help.